edsu/diary/README.md

 ---

+## 5/21/2023

+Dear Diary, today was the most peculiar day!
+It all started when *Alice* and I went to meet *Denis* at the cottage near *Eldaah* *Daga*.
+A group of unfamiliar *reservists* had gathered there, and one of them turned out to be a *cottar* who claimed that his clothes were *stole*n last night!
+As we *hesitative*ly introduced ourselves, we found out that their main purpose was to study the *aerodynamics* of a new invention which they all referred to as '*Snude*.'
+I couldn't resist, so I volunteered to help them *unwire* the equipment.
+In the midst of this, a friendly nun, whom everyone called Sister *Slocum*, sauntered in, mentioning her recent encounter with a group of curious *abbesses*.
+As she described the *coruscations* she saw last night, *Alice*, who was always fond of art and creativity, began to draw a *pictorial* representation of our whole day.
+Amidst all the chaos, what baffled me the most was discovering that *Neah*, an *underfed* kitten, had followed us from the marketplace.
+I initially thought it was attracted to the *dills* we bought, but little *Neah* proved to be a delightful companion that brightened up our memorable day.

 ## 5/19/2023

 Today, as if transported back into the grand history of *Jehoash*, I found myself *thronged* amongst a diverse crowd that filled every crevice of the bustling *Pentagon* marketplace.
 I could not help but be in awe of the many *branched* paths that magically unfolded at every turn.
 I saw a stall selling exotic *washings*, pastel ribbons *pluckt* from the tips of *parabola* rainbows intertwined with vibrant *florins*.
 Next to it, an *expositor* skillfully curved *tibias* into intricate designs right before my eyes.